JLR takes to job cuts in India to achieve agility

-New Delhi, March 7 (IANS) Tatas-owned Jaguar Land Rover (JLR) is reducing its workforce in India in a bid to cut cost along with become an agile organisation.
+New Delhi: Tatas-owned Jaguar Land Rover (JLR) is reducing its workforce in India in a bid to cut cost along with become an agile organisation.

 In a statement, JLR said that its future strategy not only includes plans for our brands and vehicles, but also how we will reimagine our entire business.